garth-c/garth-c/README.md

 -------------------------------------------------------------------------

-For data science, business intelligence development, or any other contract work opportunities, I am able to deliver my work product using any of the standard cloud services such as: Posit (RStudio) Cloud, Tableau Online, PowerBI Cloud, Amazon Web Services, etc.
+For data science, business intelligence development, or any other contract work opportunities, I am able to deliver my work product using any of the standard cloud services such as: Posit (RStudio) Cloud, Tableau Online, PowerBI Service, Azure Cloud, Amazon Web Services, etc.

 ---------------------------------------------------------------------------------